ataylor89/rsa/README.md

 2. Parse publickey.txt into a list of (n, e) tuples and store in a variable called key.
 3. Let keylen be the length of our public key.
 4. Let ciphertext be the variable that stores our encrypted message.
-5. Let ord be the function that returns the code point for a Unicode character.
+5. Let ord be a function that returns the code point for a Unicode character.
 6. Let size(n) be a utility function that calculates the number of bytes needed to store a positive integer n.
 7. Let power_mod_n(m, e, n) be a utility function that efficiently calculates m^e % n.
 8. Let encode(n, s) be a utility function that encodes a number n as a string of size s.